jaymanmt/PMT/README.md

 The live site can be found on [here](www.sgmuaythai.com).
 The heroku app can be found [here](https://sgmuaythai.herokuapp.com)

 The site is aimed not only to be a project but also as a live eCommerce site to provide specialised personal training services to the Singapore Public.
-Therefore, a git-branch is performed to continue working on the website while the project is being assessed.
+Therefore, a git-branch (sandbox_launch) is performed to continue working on the website while the project is being assessed.

 #### Credits